prabhakaryalla/full-stack-interview-questions/docs/dotnet/dotnet-core-fundementals.md

 ConfigurationManager configuration = builder.Configuration; // allows both to access and to set up the config IWebHostEnvironment environment = builder.Environment;
 ```

-WebApplicationBuilder returned by WebApplication.CreateBuilder(args) exposes Configuration and Environment properties:

-var builder = WebApplication.CreateBuilder(args);

-// Add services to the container.
-...
-ConfigurationManager configuration = builder.Configuration; // allows both to access and to set up the config
-IWebHostEnvironment environment = builder.Environment;

 WebApplication returned by WebApplicationBuilder.Build() also exposes **Configuration** and **Environment**: